 Final Thoughts

-My husband and I devoted a day of our vacation in Nova Scotia to explore Kejimkujik National Park.
+My husband and I devoted a day of our vacation in Nova Scotia to exploring Kejimkujik National Park.
 And we’re glad we did!
 We enjoyed our hikes along a couple of trails and our relaxing time on the shores of Kedge Lake.
 This is a beautiful place with something to offer visitors at just about every activity level.
 The kind folks in the visitor center helped us find the trails that were perfect for us.
 Hiking and taking in the views at Keji was a wonderful respite from our busy visit to Nova Scotia.

 You could make this a stop if traversing from one coast of southern Nova Scotia to the other.
-Consider stopping here if only for a few hours worth of hiking.
+Consider stopping here if only for a few hours’ worth of hiking.
 The views of the waterfalls, rivers, and lakes are soothing and relaxing.

 Comments?